Not sure how to pick the Google Ads bid strategy that’s right for you?

 This is a good strategy for you if:

 - You’d like to control maximum CPC bids for individual ad groups, keywords, or placements.

 - You’re mainly interested in increasing website traffic, not necessarily brand awareness.

 - You don’t need to reach a target budget every month.
 (If you do need to reach a target budget, Maximize Clicks may be a better choice.)

 Determining Your Google Ads Bid Strategy: How Much Time Do You Have For Ad Management?

-Once you’ve considered your overall objective, you’ll also want to factor in how much time you can devote to managing your ads – and how much experience you have doing so.
+Once you’ve considered your overall objective and determined the best Google AdWords bid strategy, you’ll also want to factor in how much time you can devote to managing your ads – and how much experience you have in doing so.

 For starters, if your brand new to Google Ads and bid strategies, I highly recommend you stick to automated bidding.